 In a recent LAT decision, the adjudicator determined “An Employer’s Confirmation Form is information reasonably required to assist within the meaning of s.
 33(1)” of the SABS (17-005692 v Aviva Insurance Company of Canada).

 But can the form really stand alone as the basis of an Income Replacement Benefit (IRB) calculation?
 We suggest that in most cases, it cannot.
 Although there are exceptions.

-An Employer’s Confirmation Form (OCF-2) is, as the name states, filled out by the employer to confirm the insured’s work history.
-It provides employment dates, basic income details, and information on the potential availability of other income replacement assistance (collaterals).
-All of this information would be used in the calculation of the Income Replacement Benefit (IRB).
+An Employer’s Confirmation Form (OCF-2) provides information from which to complete an IRB calculation.
+It confirms the insured’s work history as completed by the employer, provides employment dates, basic income details, and information on the potential availability of other income replacement assistance.

 Deficiencies with the Form